couchbase-examples/couchbase-tutorials/tutorial/markdown/aspnet/quickstart-csharp-aspnet-travel-sample/quickstart-csharp-aspnet-travel-sample.md

 Open the `program.cs` file and navigate to the `app.MapPost` method for `airport` collection.

 It first validates the incoming request and if it's not valid, it returns a validation problem.
-If the `inventoryScope` is not null, it gets a reference to the collection where documents are stored, creates a new `Airport` object from the request, and attempts to insert the airport document into the database asynchronously using the provided `id`.
+If the `inventoryScope` is not null, it gets a reference to the collection where documents are stored, creates a new `Airport` object from the request, and attempts to insert the airport document into the database asynchronously using the `InsertAsync` method of the SDK.
 If the insertion is successful, it returns a link to the GET API for the newly created document.
 If a document with the same `id` already exists, it returns a conflict result.
 For any other exceptions, it returns a problem with the exception message.
 If the `inventoryScope` is null, it returns a problem stating "Scope not found".